updated June 2019

 Small washing machines inside larger RVs are now common.
 They can be either top or front loaders and usually located in or near en-suites.
 Top loaders tend to be lighter than front loaders but most use more water.
 Front loaders use less water but marginally more power.
 Unless used only on their cold cycle (effective, but needs cold water washing powder), they draw a great deal of energy.
 They and can only be operated using mains power or via a large battery bank and inverter.
 Portable washing machines can be single or twin tub storable in your tow vehicle or motor home.

-Those with washing machines in their RVs choose to have them mainly because they don’t wish to do their washing in a public or caravan park laundry.
+Those with washing machines in their RVs choose to have them mainly because they don’t wish to do their washing in a public or travel trailer laundry.
 If you are open to using either (or doing your washing by hand), the space and weight required for a washing machine could be better used for other items.